sdsc-hpc-training-org/hpc-security/ssh_methods/connect-using-ssh-agent.md

 # Managing SSH Connections using SSH-Agent Forwarding
+Updated: 4/24/2024

+## Introduction
-SH agent forwarding allows you to use your local SSH keys instead of leaving keys (without passphrases!) sitting on your remote account.
-This document will show you how to set up SSH-Agent forewarding between your laptop and the remote SDSC Expanse system.
+`SH agent` forwarding allows you to use your local SSH keys instead of leaving keys (without passphrases!) sitting on your remote account.
+This document will show you how to set up `SSH-Agent` forewarding between your laptop and the remote SDSC Expanse system.
 SSH forwarding using github as remote service to pull our code into the host.

 ## About SSH-Agent